kohrar/Wyze-Firmwares/v3/README.md

 # Wyze Cam v3 Firmware
+## 4.36.10.4054 (March 22, 2023)
+* Improved Event Video recording stability
+* Improved Internet connection logic and connection recovery
+* Fixed a bug that caused Cam Plus Lite Events to not play due to Error 3001
+* Fixed an issue that caused Event Videos to lose frames
+* Fixed a bug that affected Internet connection when connected to open Wi-Fi
+* Due to the security improvement on this firmware, you will need to go through the factory reset process for your camera if you go back to firmware 4.36.9.139 or below
+4/3/23 - Note: We're slowing down the gradual release for this firmware while we check on some reported issues.
+The gradual release is expected to take longer than initially expected to accommodate this caution.
+3/22/23 - Note: We are doing a gradual release for this firmware over two weeks.
+If you do not have this firmware version yet, don't worry!
+You'll receive it later.

+## 4.36.10.3406 (December 15, 2022)
+* Improved Event Video recording stability
+* Fixed bugs that caused Events to fail uploading to the cloud
+* Fixed a bug that prevented devices from reconnecting to IoT
+* Due to the security improvement on this firmware, you will need to go through the factory reset process for your camera if you go back to firmware 4.36.9.139 or below
+12/16/22 Note: Now all Wyze Cam v3s using 4.36.10.2163 or higher firmware will have access to this release.
+Thanks for your patience!
+12/15/22 Note: This firmware is only released to cameras using the 4.36.10.2864 firmware to fix bugs introduced in that version.
+Cameras not using that version will not have this update available to them.
+Cameras using version 4.36.10.2700 will receive the firmware as a manual push from our side.

 ## 4.36.10.2864 (November 2, 2022) - RECALLED
 * Improved Internet connection code
 * Improved live stream connectivity